Grant Tilly

-Grant Leonard Ridgway Tilly MBE (12 December 1937 – 10 April 2012) was a New Zealand stage, movie and television actor, set designer, teacher and artist.
+Grant Leonard Ridgway Tilly MBE (12 December 1937 – 11 April 2012) was a New Zealand stage, movie and television actor, set designer, teacher and artist.

 Life and career

-Grant Tilly was educated in Wellington, taking art at Wellington Technical College in the early 1950s.
-He then attended teachers college in Wellington and Dunedin, specialising in arts and crafts teaching.
+Tilly was educated in Wellington, taking art at Wellington Technical College in the early 1950s.
+He then attended teachers' college in Wellington and Dunedin, specialising in arts and crafts teaching.
 He was awarded an overseas bursary and studied children's drama in England during the early 1960s, learning from the best, Peter Slade and Brian Way.
 On his return to New Zealand he tutored drama with Nola Millar and later became a senior acting tutor at New Zealand Drama School.

-In 1976, Tilly helped establish Wellington's Circa Theatre, where he acted in a number of plays written by playwright Roger Hall, one of New Zealand's most successful playwrights.
+In 1976, Tilly co-founded Wellington's Circa Theatre, where he acted in a number of plays written by playwright Roger Hall, one of New Zealand's most successful playwrights.
 He designed the set for Hall's breakthrough hit, the public service satire Glide Time.
 Tilly is known for his acting role in the follow-up Middle Age Spread and solo rugby play C'mon Black, that playwright Roger Hall wrote with Tilly in mind.

 Tilly designed the theatre space of Circa Theatre for the original location in a building in Harris St, and worked with the architects designing the theatre space the new and much larger building that opened in 1994.

 Aside from a busy stage career, Tilly acted often for the screen.
 He made his television debut in the 1967 one-off comedy The Tired Man then ad-libbed alongside playwright Joseph Musaphia on the children's show Joe's World.
 Tilly's biggest screen roles include that of a headmaster who has an affair in 1979's film adaptation of Middle Age Spread (showbusiness magazine Variety compared him to "an antipodean Woody Allen") and in the 1982 comedy Carry Me Back, as the farmer who must sneak his father's body back home after he unexpectedly dies.
+Both movies were directed by Tilly's Circa Theatre colleague, John Reid.
 Grant Tilly's is the voice in the Oscar-nominated animated Western short The Frog, the Dog and the Devil.